Family’s Vegan Diet Challenge

-After one month, I stopped and went back to my meat driven diet again.
-I’ve eaten almost strictly carnivore diet and oh boy!
+After one month, I stopped and went back to my meat-driven diet again.
+I’ve eaten almost strictly carnivore diet, and oh boy!
 I missed red meat!
-Back in two month of my meat diet, my doctor said my HDL had been high and I was back to average.
-Also, immune system felt better.
+Back in two months of my meat diet, my doctor said my HDL had been high, and I was back to average.
+Also, the immune system felt better.

 Results are not typical.
 All viewers of this content, especially those taking prescription or over-the-counter medications, should consult their physicians before beginning any nutrition, supplement or lifestyle program.